-Two different smoketree species are found throughout the northern hemisphere, including one native to the USA, but Cotinus coggygria has a natural range that sweeps from southern Europe all the way across to central China.
+Two different Smoke Tree species are found throughout the northern hemisphere, including one native to the USA, but Cotinus coggygria has a natural range that sweeps from southern Europe all the way across to central China.
 It’s a tree that thrives in rough, infertile ground and it can often be seen in mountain areas.
-However it’s now become popular among gardeners for its distinctive appearance, and can be found throughout the world’s temperate zones.
-It will also hybridize with the American species, but the beautiful Velvet Cloak variety is a pure Eurasian smoketree.
+However, it’s now become popular among gardeners for its distinctive appearance, and can be found throughout the world’s temperate zones.
+It will also hybridize with the American species, but the beautiful Velvet Cloak variety is a pure Eurasian Smoke Tree.

 Not long after the leaves appear the tree flowers, although this isn’t much of an event – the flowers, which are a pale yellowish color, are small and inconspicuous.
 They’re also very numerous, though, and clustered in spikes six to eight inches long at the ends of the branches.
 Each flower grows at the end of its own long, fine stalk, and later in the year these stalks will create the tree’s real display.
 As summer warms up and the dead flowers fall away the stalks turn a smoky pink that slowly darkens with shades of purple; the effect is to make the tree look as if it’s surrounded by a light haze of smoke, and it’s truly gorgeous.
-Later, in fall, the leaves turn autumnal; in the right conditions the smoketree can put on a fine show of yellow, orange and reddish-purple foliage before the leaves finally succumb to winter.
+Later, in fall, the leaves turn autumnal; in the right conditions the Smoke Tree can put on a fine show of yellow, orange and reddish-purple foliage before the leaves finally succumb to winter.

-The Velvet Cloak smoketree can be successfully grown in USDA plant hardiness zones 5 to 8, meaning it should do well anywhere apart from the coldest northern regions and the more arid parts of the South.
+The Velvet Cloak Smoke Tree can be successfully grown in USDA plant hardiness zones 5 to 8, meaning it should do well anywhere apart from the coldest northern regions and the more arid parts of the South.
 If you’re in the large area where it grows and you’d like one, the first thing to do is find a spot that gets full sunlight – this is not a shade-loving tree and won’t look its best without adequate light.
 It prefers moist, medium soil that’s well drained, but it’s pretty tolerant and can settle in well in a rougher patch that other plants shun.
 A rocky, infertile patch is fine too.
 The one thing it won’t cope with is waterlogged soil.

 Maintenance of the Velvet Cloak is easy.
 It doesn’t require pruning unless you prefer to reshape it, but it’s tolerant of it and in fact can be pruned to help with its growth.
-If you’re looking for foliage cut it back hard in early spring to encourage an explosion of new growth with larger than normal leaves.
-Alternatively giving it a light trim will boost the production of flowers – and, later, its signature smoky effect.
+If you’re looking for foliage, you can cut it back hard in early spring to encourage an explosion of new growth with larger than normal leaves.
+Alternatively, giving it a light trim will boost the production of flowers – and, later, its signature smoky effect.
 Apart from that it will more or less look after itself; there are no major disease or pest problems to worry about, although occasionally it can suffer from rust, leaf spot or verticillium wilt.
 An occasional check should identify any of these problems before they become incurable.